-- 1. Create a port group in Global Mode. - 2.
-Add ports to the specified group from the Port Mode of respective ports. - 3.
-Enter port-channel configuration mode. - 4.
+- 1. Create a port group in Global Mode - 2.
+Add ports to the specified group from the Port Mode of respective ports - 3.
+Enter port-channel configuration mode - 4.
 Set load-balance method for Port-group - 5.
 Set the system priority of LACP protocol - 6.
-Set the port priority of the current port in LACP protocol
+Set the port priority of the current port in LACP protocol - 7.
+Set the timeout mode of the current port in LACP protocol